Jiefei-Wang/gpuMagic/README.md

 range(res_gpu_genius-res_cpu_clever)
 ```

 Using the GPU compute, you can expect around 3-6X speedup compared with the optimal CPU counterpart function(e.g %*%).
-However, since it is not easy to find the optimal CPU code when you are developing your own algorithm, it is more common that you have to use sapply function to loop your code, therefore you will get much more benefit by using this package.
+However, since it is not easy to find the optimal CPU code when you are developing your own algorithm, it is more common that you have to rely on sapply function to loop your code, therefore you will get much more benefit by using this package.